Content Refresh Examples: Before and After Patterns

 Use these examples with one existing URL at a time.
 If you need to pick the URL first, start with Google Search Console decline signals.
 If you already know the page, run a focused audit with the content refresh tool.

-A content refresh should fix the reason an existing page feels less useful than it should: stale facts, unclear structure, missing follow-up answers, thin examples, weak internal links, or poor answer clarity.
+A content refresh example is useful when it shows the weak section before the edit, the diagnosis, the exact refresh pattern, and the metric to check afterward.
+The best refresh examples do not rewrite everything.
+They fix the reason one existing page is less useful than the current search result set: stale facts, unclear structure, missing follow-up answers, thin examples, weak internal links, or poor answer clarity.

 Do not rewrite the whole page by default.
 Preserve the sections that still satisfy intent and focus the edit on the parts that block the reader from getting a complete, current answer.